Pumpkin Cream Cheese Cookies

 Step seven

-Add flour, salt and pudding mix and mix until combined.
-Remember not to over mix the batter.
+Add flour, salt and pudding mix and mix on low until combined.
+Remember not to over-mix the batter.
 I transferred the batter to a glass bowl so you could see it better.
 It is a fairly wet batter.
+(F)

 Step eight

-Fill a cookie scoop with batter and place on cookie sheet.
-The cookies will spread somewhat so only put 12 balls on each cookie sheet.
+Fill a scoop with the cookie dough and place it on the cookie sheet.
+When the cookies bake, they will spread somewhat, so make sure there’s room between the cookie dough balls, and only put 12 on each cookie sheet.

 Step nine